April 26, 2021

 Next, they will use the vacuum to dislodge the larger buildup from within your ductwork.
 Once that is completed, they’ll typically move to a process known as air washing to fully remove the dust and debris still attached to the inside of your ducts.

-Finally, your contractor will clean the HVAC system itself including the blower, housing, and any other dirty components.
+Finally, your contractor will clean the HVAC system itself, including the blower, housing, and any other dirty components.

 A lot has been said about HVAC system efficiency.
 Energy costs are at the top of almost every facility manager’s mind right now.
-Preventative maintenance plans fix and repair worn down equipment which, in turn, helps the system run more efficiently.
+Preventative maintenance plans fix and repair worn-down equipment, which, in turn, helps the system run more efficiently.
 So what about the ductwork itself?

 Per the US Department of Energy, between 25 and 40 percent of the energy an HVAC system uses is wasted due to problematic ductwork.
-Put that in real numbers: if it costs you $1,000 per month to heat or cool your facility, potentially $400 of that cost was simply due to dirty air ducts.
+Put that in real numbers: if it costs you $1,000 per month to heat or cools your facility, potentially $400 of that cost was simply due to dirty air ducts.

 Improve health and efficiency